 All students must present their eCard to borrow any materials, including reserve items.
 All materials borrowed with your student ID are your responsibility.
 The library reserves the right to suspend borrowing to anyone abusing library privileges.

 Fines, Fees and Other Charges

-Regularly circulating items No charge, however, items returned 30 days past the due date WILL incur a \$3 processing fee.
+Regularly circulating items .....
+No charge, however damaged or lost items WILL incur a replacement fee..

-InterLibrary Loan charges are depended upon the institution the ILL is received from.
+InterLibrary Loan charges are dependent upon the institution the ILL is received from.